 - Medical Chemistry

 Students will learn how to synthesize organic compounds, which is considered useful for developing pharmaceuticals and other products, with heteroatom-derived characteristics, reactivity, and functional properties.

 Students learn how to artificially synthesize organic compounds produced in nature with various biological activities and complex structures.

-Students learn about “soft materials” such as liquid crystal, gels, and surfactants that retain their characteristics and their unique features in terms of chemical structures and physical states.
+This course introduces soft materials such as liquid crystals, gels, and surfactants, which exhibit intermediate characteristics between solids and liquids, and their unique features in relation to their chemical structures and physical states.

 - Plant Biotechnology

 Students will deepen their knowledge of genetic engineering, focusing on plant tissue culturing, transgenic technology, development of genetically modified plants, and ongoing safety and technical issues.